First Era of Northern Domination: Han conquest of Nanyue

 In 196 BC, Emperor Gaozu sent Lu Jia on a diplomatic mission to Nanyue to officially recognize Zhao Tuo.
 Nevertheless, relations between Han and Nanyue were sometimes strained.
 Zhao Tuo resented Empress Lü's ban on exports of metal wares and female livestock to Nanyue.
 In 183 BC, he proclaimed himself the "Martial Emperor of the Southern Yue" (南越武帝), which implied a perceived status on equal footing with the Han emperor.
 Two years later, Nanyue attacked the Changsha Kingdom, a constituent kingdom of the Han empire.
 In 180 BC, Lu Jia led a diplomatic mission to Nanyue that succeeded in convincing Zhao Tuo to give up on his title as emperor and pay homage to Han as a nominal vassal.

 In 135 BC, King Zhao Mo of Nanyue appealed to the Han court for help against attacking Minyue forces.
 The Han court responded swiftly and this led to Zhao Mo's agreement to send his son, Prince Zhao Yingqi, to serve in the palace at Chang'an.
 At the Nanyue court in 113 BC, the Queen Dowager of Nanyue suggested incorporating Nanyue as a kingdom under the suzerainty of the Han empire, thus formally integrating the kingdom on the same terms as the other kingdoms of the Han empire.
-She was Chinese herself and was married to Zhao Yingqi.
+Queen Dowager Jiu was of Han Chinese stock herself and was married to Zhao Yingqi.
 However, many Nanyue ministers opposed this suggestion.
 Lü Jia was the primary Nanyue official to oppose the idea and he led the opposition against the Queen Dowager.
 In 112 BC, the opposition retaliated violently and executed the Queen Dowager, a provocation that led to the mobilization of a large Han naval force into Nanyue.

-The Han forces comprised six armies, who traveled by sea, directly southward, or from Sichuan along the Xi River.
+The Han imperial military forces consisted of six armies that traveled by sea, directly southward, or from Sichuan along the Xi River.
 In 111 BC, General Lu Bode and General Yang Pu advanced towards Panyu (present-day Guangzhou).
-This resulted in the surrender of Nanyue to the Han empire later that year.
+This resulted in the surrender of Nanyue in which it was annexed and subsumed into the Han empire later that year.